-Breaks, credits and a lower rate are among the pluses
+Expanded breaks, new credits and lower rates are among the pluses

-The legislation commonly known as the Tax Cuts and Jobs Act of 2017 (TCJA) creates a new playing field on which dealerships can execute future tax strategies.
+The legislation commonly known as the Tax Cuts and Jobs Act (TCJA) creates a new playing field on which dealerships can execute future tax strategies.
 Significantly, a flat corporate rate of 21% replaces the graduated corporate tax of 15% to 35%, beginning with the 2018 tax year.
-Further, the new law repeals the 20% corporate alternative minimum tax which affected high-income corporate taxpayers.
-And there’s more to smile about.

 Attention: Pass-through dealerships

-But, for tax years beginning in 2018, the TCJA establishes a new deduction based on a noncorporate owner’s qualified business income (QBI).
+But, for tax years beginning in 2018 through 2025, the TCJA establishes a new deduction based on a noncorporate owner’s qualified business income (QBI).
 This new tax break is available to individuals, estates and trusts that own interests in pass-through business entities.
 The deduction generally equals 20% of QBI, subject to restrictions that can apply at higher income levels.

-When 100% first-year bonus depreciation isn’t available, the Section 179 tax break can provide similar benefits.
-It allows eligible taxpayers to deduct the entire cost of qualifying new or used depreciable property and most software in Year 1, subject to various limitations.
+Section 179 expensing allows eligible taxpayers to deduct the entire cost of qualifying new or used depreciable property and most software in Year 1, subject to various limitations.

 Under pre-TCJA law, for tax year 2017, the maximum Sec.
 179 depreciation deduction was $510,000.
 This maximum was phased out dollar for dollar to the extent the cost of eligible property placed in service during the tax year exceeded the phaseout threshold of $2.03 million.

 Qualified real property improvement costs also were eligible for the Sec.
 179 deduction.
-Among others, this real estate break applied to certain improvements to interiors of retail and leased nonresidential buildings (such as dealerships, in both cases).
+This real estate break applied to certain improvements to interiors of retail and leased nonresidential buildings (such as dealerships, in both cases).

 The TCJA permanently enhances the Sec.
 179 deduction.
 Under the new law, for qualifying property placed in service in tax years beginning in 2018, the maximum Sec.
 179 deduction is increased to $1 million.
 And the phaseout threshold amount is bumped up to $2.5 million.